-4To obtain these values, the dollar values for U.S. national banks were multiplied by 23.22/23.149 which is the ratio of grains of gold per dollar to grains of gold per yen during this period.
-Since the U.S. did not return to the gold standard until 1879, it might be more appropriate to have discounted the numerator to account of the depreciation of greenbacks against gold.
-However, yen-dollar exchange rates for the period suggest that this depreciation was not severe enough to affect our conclusions.
+^{4.} To obtain these values, the dollar values for U.S. national banks were multiplied by 23.22/23.149, which is the ratio of grains of gold per U.S. dollar to grains of gold per yen during this period.
+Since the United States did not return to the gold standard until 1879, it might be more appropriate to have discounted the numerator to take account of the depreciation of greenbacks against gold.
+However, yen-U.S. dollar exchange rates for the period suggest that this depreciation was not severe enough to affect our conclusions.
 Further, the paper yen began to depreciate against the gold yen after 1877.
-Taking this into account, would make the scale differences larger in favor of the United States.
+Taking this into account would make the scale differences larger in favor of the United States.

 We also have to take into account the difference in the level of industrial development in the two countries.
-However, the only available Japanese GNP data for this period is that for 1885 estimated by Ohkawa (1974).
+However, the only available Japanese GNP data for this period are those for 1885 estimated by Okawa (1974).
 Therefore, we compared total capital, assets, loans, and circulation as a percentage of GNP for 1885.
-The results are shown in parenthesis under the 1885 figures in Table 2.
+The results are shown in parentheses for the 1885 figures in Table 2.
 The discrepancy in the size of the two banking systems in terms of assets and loans is still evident.
 However, banking capital as a percentage of GNP is approximately the same in the two countries and circulation is actually a larger fraction of GNP in Japan.

-Further, the way in which allowable national bank capital was allocated among the prefectures, meant that there could never have been many more national banks in Japan than were actually established.5 Finally, as noted above, restrictions on note issue meant that Japanese national banks could not issue more than one-tenth as many notes as their U.S. counterparts.
+been many more national banks in Japan than were actually established.5 Finally, as noted above, restrictions on note issue meant that Japanese national banks could not issue more than one-tenth as many notes as their U.S. counterparts.

 We also think that the slower initial growth of Japanese national banks can be attributed to differences in the laws.
-Prior to the amendment of 1876, 40 percent of a national bank's capital stock had to be paid in gold coin.
-Further, Japanese national banks had to redeem their notes in gold coin, even though government paper currency was inconvertible.
-Once these restrictions were eased in the amended law, growth of national banks in Japan was far more rapid, but not so rapid as in the United States where the conversion from state banks to national banks was promoted by the imposition of a 10 percent turnover tax on state bank notes.
+Prior to the amendment of 1876, 40 percent of a national bank's capital stock had to be paid in gold coins.
+Further, Japanese national banks had to redeem their notes in gold coins, even though government paper currency was inconvertible.
+Once these restrictions were eased in the amended law, growth of national banks in Japan was far more rapid, but not so rapid as in the United States, where the conversion from state banks to national banks was promoted by the imposition of a 10 percent turnover tax on banknotes of state banks.

-4. Comparison of the nature of the banking business
+IV.
+Comparison of the Nature of the Banking Business